-My name is Sai Tim Yam and I am a non-SET surgical registrar from Wellington.
-I have an interest in General Surgery, colorectal surgery and trauma.
+Sai Tim Yam is a non-SET surgical registrar from Wellington with an interest in General Surgery, colorectal surgery and trauma.

 Aims CT Colonography (CTC) is an investigative tool for colonic polyps and lesions.
 However, CTC has limitations for assessing small lesions as well as mucosal changes, endoscopic visualization remains the gold standard.
 Colonoscopy is a limited resource in most public centres and CTC has been used as an alternative.
 We endeavoured to assess the appropriateness of CTC requests in Wellington Public Hospital (WPH) based on New Zealand Ministry of Health (NZMOH) recommendations for CTC or colonoscopy (Ministry of Health, 2015), the rate of significant findings on CTC and subsequent referral to endoscopic referral.